nuonuo-888/my-portfolio/README.md

   {
     title: "Project Name",
     github: "https://github.com/yourusername/project",
-    description: [
-      "What it does",
+    description: ["What it does", "Technologies used"], },
-      "Technologies used",
-    ],
-  },
 ];
 ```